 Most Southern California homes sit on a concrete slab foundation.
 Much of their plumbing runs directly through pipes in the slab.
 If this sounds like the recipe for a plumbing disaster, it can be.
 Leaks in the slab are difficult to detect and even harder to repair.
 A...

 Toilets clog for all kinds of reasons.
 Sometimes, they seem to clog out of spite.
-More likely, someone put too much paper in the bowl, or the sewer pipe is getting long in the tooth and working at reduced capacity.
-Most toilet clogs are minor and need nothing more...
+It’s more likely that someone put too much paper in the bowl or that the sewer pipe is getting old and working at reduced capacity.
+Most toilet clogs are minor and can be repaired...

 Bummer.
 There’s a leak in the line connecting the toilet to your home’s water supply.
-A visual inspection tells you the problem stems from the threaded connection between the water line and the bottom of the toilet tank.
-Or the problem may lie with the...
+A visual inspection reveals that the problem is caused by the threaded connection between the water line and the bottom of the toilet tank.
+Or the problem may lie with...